janelia-flyem/buildem/README.md

 * Builds of all components should be specific to OS, compiler, and compiler version to minimize conflicts in [ABI](http://en.wikipedia.org/wiki/Application_binary_interface), and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
 * Third-party pre-built packages, like Enthought Python Distribution, are not viable due to licensing costs for cluster operation as well as inability to easily adapt to new dependencies.

+## The build process

-Buildem requires only a few installed components:
+Buildem requires a few installed components:

 * C/C++ and fortran compilers
 * libcurl and https support (note that these components are usually present in standard OS builds but may need to be installed explicitly)